EwayJSC/Alibaba-Java-Coding-Guidelines/README.md

 1\. **[Mandatory]** Names should not start or end with an underline or  a dollar sign.
 > <font color="#FF4500">Counter example: </font> \_name / \_\_name / \$Object / name_ / name\$ / Object\$

-2\. **[Mandatory]** Using Chinese, Pinyin, or Pinyin-English mixed spelling in naming is strictly prohibited.
-Accurate English spelling and grammar will make the code readable, understandable, and maintainable.
-> <font color="#019858">Positive example: </font> alibaba / taobao / youku / Hangzhou.
-In these cases, Chinese proper names in Pinyin are acceptable.

-3\. **[Mandatory]** Class names should be nouns in UpperCamelCase except domain models: DO, BO, DTO, VO, etc.
+2\. **[Mandatory]** Class names should be nouns in UpperCamelCase except domain models: DO, BO, DTO, VO, etc.
  > <font color="#019858">Positive example: </font>MarcoPolo  /  UserDO  /  HtmlDTO  /  XmlService  /  TcpUdpDeal / TaPromotion
  > <font color="#FF4500">Counter example: </font>marcoPolo  /  UserDo  /  HTMLDto  /  XMLService  /  TCPUDPDeal / TAPromotion

-4\. **[Mandatory]** Method names, parameter names, member variable names, and local variable names should be written in lowerCamelCase.
+3\. **[Mandatory]** Method names, parameter names, member variable names, and local variable names should be written in lowerCamelCase.
 > <font color="#019858">Positive example: </font> localValue / getHttpMessage()  /  inputUserId

-5\. **[Mandatory]** Constant variable names should be written in upper characters separated by underscores.
+4\. **[Mandatory]** Constant variable names should be written in upper characters separated by underscores.
 These names should be semantically complete and clear.
 > <font color="#019858">Positive example: </font> MAX\_STOCK\_COUNT
 > <font color="#FF4500">Counter example: </font> MAX\_COUNT

-6\. **[Mandatory]** Abstract class names must start with *Abstract* or *Base*.
+5\. **[Mandatory]** Abstract class names must start with *Abstract* or *Base*.
 Exception class names must end with *Exception*.
 Test case names shall start with the class names to be tested and end with *Test*.

-7\. **[Mandatory]** Brackets are a part of an Array type.
+6\. **[Mandatory]** Brackets are a part of an Array type.
 The definition could be: *<font color="blue">String[]</font> args;*
 > <font color="#FF4500">Counter example: </font>*String args[];*

-8\. **[Mandatory]** Do not add 'is' as prefix while defining Boolean variable, since it may cause a serialization exception in some Java frameworks.
+7\. **[Mandatory]** Do not add 'is' as prefix while defining Boolean variable, since it may cause a serialization exception in some Java frameworks.
 > <font color="#FF4500">Counter example: </font>*boolean isSuccess;* The method name will be `isSuccess()` and then RPC framework will deduce the variable name as 'success', resulting in a serialization error since it cannot find the correct attribute.

-9\. **[Mandatory]** A package should be named in lowercase characters.
+8\. **[Mandatory]** A package should be named in lowercase characters.
 There should be only one English word after each dot.
 Package names are always in <font color="blue">singular</font> format while class names can be in plural format if necessary.
 > <font color="#019858">Positive example: </font> `com.alibaba.open.util` can be used as a package name for utils;
 `MessageUtils` can be used as a class name.

-10\. **[Mandatory]** Uncommon abbreviations should be avoided for the sake of legibility.
+9\. **[Mandatory]** Uncommon abbreviations should be avoided for the sake of legibility.
  > <font color="#FF4500">Counter example: </font>AbsClass (AbstractClass); condi (Condition)

-11\. **[Recommended]**  The pattern name is recommended to be included in the class name if any design pattern is used.
+10\. **[Recommended]**  The pattern name is recommended to be included in the class name if any design pattern is used.
  > <font color="#019858">Positive example: </font>`public class OrderFactory;  `
 `public class LoginProxy;`  `public class ResourceObserver;`
 > <font color="#977C00">Note: </font> Including corresponding pattern names helps readers understand ideas in design patterns quickly.

-12\. **[Recommended]** Do not add any modifier, including `public`, to methods in interface classes for coding simplicity.
+11\. **[Recommended]** Do not add any modifier, including `public`, to methods in interface classes for coding simplicity.
 Please add valid *Javadoc* comments for methods.
 Do not define any variables in the interface except for the common constants of the application.
  > <font color="#019858">Positive example: </font>method definition in the interface: `void f(); `
 constant definition: `String COMPANY = "alibaba";`
 > <font color="#977C00">Note: </font>In JDK8 it is allowed to define a default implementation for interface methods, which is valuable for all implemented classes.

-13\.
+12\.
 There are two main rules for interface and corresponding implementation class naming:
 &emsp;&emsp;1) **[Mandatory]** All *Service* and *DAO* classes must be interfaces based on SOA principle.
 Implementation class names should end with *Impl*.
   > <font color="#019858">Positive example: </font>`CacheServiceImpl` to implement `CacheService`.

 &emsp;&emsp;2) **[Recommended]** If the interface name is to indicate the ability of the interface, then its name should be an adjective.
   > <font color="#019858">Positive example: </font>`AbstractTranslator` to implement `Translatable`.

-14\. **[For Reference]** An Enumeration class name should end with *Enum*.
+13\. **[For Reference]** An Enumeration class name should end with *Enum*.
 Its members should be spelled out in upper case words, separated by underlines.
  > <font color="#977C00">Note: </font>Enumeration is indeed a special constant class and all constructor methods are private by default.
  > <font color="#019858">Positive example: </font>Enumeration name: `DealStatusEnum`; Member name: `SUCCESS  / UNKOWN_REASON`.

-15\. **[For Reference]** Naming conventions for different package layers:
+14\. **[For Reference]** Naming conventions for different package layers:
 &emsp;&emsp;A) Naming conventions for Service/DAO layer methods
 &emsp;&emsp;&emsp;&emsp;1) Use `get` as name prefix for a method to get a single object.
 &emsp;&emsp;&emsp;&emsp;2) Use `list` as name prefix for a method to get multiple objects.